missionpinball/mpf-docs/docs/code/api_reference/devices/lights.md

 `get_color()`

-Return an RGBColor() instance of the ‘color’ setting of the highest color setting in the stack.
+Return an RGBColor() instance of the 'color' setting of the highest color setting in the stack.

 This is usually the same color as the physical light, but not always (since physical lights are updated once per frame, this value could vary.